Your money-making expert. Financial journalist, TV and radio personality.

-It used to be the case that you could buy gilts through the Post Office or direct from the Bank of England but you can’t any more, which is a shame as buying through the Post Office seems a nice, easy way to do it.
+It used to be the case that you could buy gilts through the Post Office or direct from the Bank of England but you can’t anymore, which is a shame as buying through the Post Office seems a nice, easy way to do it.

 We suggest you set up an online stockbroking account – an execution-only service – just as you would for buying shares.
-It’s free to register with them and you don’t have to buy anything immediately once you have your account.
+It’s free to register and you don’t have to buy anything immediately once you have your account.
 You can join now and wait for months before you invest in anything.
 However, once you do trade it will be very cheap to buy and sell gilts and you’ll have constant access to your investments.